Scheduling Execution in PHP

 ?

-Message is a letter that can inform about recent event that happened in the system or command an action that system should perform.
+A message is a letter that can inform about a recent event that happened in the system or command an action that the system should perform.

-With Messaging we are dealing with one message (record) at time and to keep system stable, we can queue messages up and deal with them when we are ready.
+With Messaging we are dealing with one message (a record) at a time and to keep the system stable, we can queue messages up and deal with them when we are ready.

-This solves the problem of being overloaded and handling many record at time.
+This solves the problem of being overloaded and handling many records at a time.
 As we can just queue messages up and work on them one by one.

 Messaging provides more stability to the system as, if we fail we fail at specific Message, we can retry this message or put it for review and continue with processing other ones.